-The industries with the highest concentration of employment in this field include professional, technical and scientific services; radio and television broadcasting; independent artists, writers, and performers; newspaper, periodical, book, and directory publishers, and other personal services.
-Colleges, universities, and professional schools also employ hundreds of skilled photographers.
+The industries with the highest concentration of employment in this occupation are professional, technical and scientific services; radio and television broadcasting; independent artists, writers, and performers; newspaper, periodical, book, and directory publishers, and scenic and sightseeing transportation, water.

 Wisconsin Photography Schools